 SOLVING PERSONAL LEGAL MATTERS

-Vibration white finger (VWF), also known as Hand Arm Vibration Syndrome (HAVS) is an industrial injury that affects many people who have operated vibrating power tools for an extended period of time.
+Vibration white finger (VWF), also known as Hand Arm Vibration Syndrome (HAVS) is an industrial injury that affects people who have operated vibrating power tools for an extended period of time.
+If you have sustained vibration white finger at work, you might able to make a white finger compensation claim.

 VWF usually affects those who operate the following machinery: